PreetySethi/CLI-Diary/README.md

-Here's the updated version with all references to "hack" removed:

----

 ## 🌱 **Personal Development & Learning Journey**

 Tracking my progress, learning, and growth in **Linux tools**, **Python scripting**, and **network technologies** as part of my **MTech** and **self-paced upskilling**.